databrary/design/overview.md

 Longitudinal experiments may also wish to explicitly maintain the association between identical participants in different acquisitions (studies?).

+#### IRB protocol?

+We may also want to allow researchers to manage their IRB *protocols*, including the actual protocol documents, the expiration date of the protocol and any renewals, and studies using them.
+Protocols should be associated with PIs, expiration dates, and any number of studies which use them.

 #### Object and metadata

 Each data object in an acquisition is associated with some amount of metadata stored in the database.